1,374 Days: My Life With Long Covid

 none provided

 Four years into the Covid-19 pandemic many aspects of the disease remain a mystery.
 While most people recover from the illness as though it were a bad flu or cold, others develop debilitating symptoms and lingering infections that stretch for months and even years.
 Long Covid affects an estimated 65 million people around the world.
-Yet there is still a sense of disconnection and minimization for sufferers.
+Yet those who suffer from it still face widespread doubt and minimization.

-Pentagram partner Giorgia Lupi has experienced all of this firsthand.
-She first came down with Covid-19 in March 2020; three and a half years and two subsequent infections later, she is still dealing with daily symptoms that may range from fatigue, nausea and dizziness to severe headaches and nerve pain that make it difficult to function.
+Giorgia Lupi — a partner at the design firm Pentagram — experienced this firsthand.
+She first came down with Covid-19 in March 2020; three and a half years and two subsequent infections later, she is still dealing with daily symptoms that range from fatigue, nausea and dizziness to severe headaches and nerve pain that make it difficult to function.

-We worked closely with Giorgia and her team in a visual essay for The New York Times that uses data visualization to convey the overwhelming experience of Long Covid.
+We worked closely with Giorgia and her team at Pentagram on an essay for The New York Times that uses data visualization to convey the overwhelming experience of Long Covid.

 Visit site